Super Mario Galaxy: Development

 The development team wanted the game to be enjoyed from the ages of "5 to 95", so during early stages of development, they took steps to ensure that the player would adjust to the game without difficulty.
 However, Miyamoto thought that it was too easy and lacked insensitivity, asserting that a game loses its excitement when it is made unchallenging.
-To balance out the difficulty, Koizumi suggested that Mario's health meter should have a maximum capacity of three instead of eight, but at the same time more 1-Up Mushrooms and checkpoints would be placed in the game.
-Koizumi said that he wanted to alter the game's "intensity factor" by limiting the number of hits the player could take to three, as opposed to Super Mario 64 and Super Mario Sunshine, which featured eight.
-Retrospectively, Iwata added that decreasing the health meter to three from eight is "representative of the things that players do not notice that actually changes the gameplay dramatically".
+To balance out the difficulty, Koizumi suggested altering the game's "intensity factor" by limiting the number of hits the player could take to three as opposed to Super Mario 64 and Super Mario Sunshine, where the number was eight, but simultaneously placing more 1-Up Mushrooms and checkpoints in the game.
+Retrospectively, Iwata said that the decision to decrease the health meter is "representative of the things that players do not notice that actually change the gameplay dramatically".

 With the concept of gravity and spherical platforms being the central elements of gameplay, the development team drafted several ideas on how to implement them into the game.
 Koichi Hayashida, a co-designer of the game, initially expressed scepticism of incorporating a spherical playing field into a jump-based platform game, stating that it would be "a bad match".
 Shimizu also had a negative reaction to the idea, with his main concern being that the implementation of spherical platforms would be impossible to achieve due to technical reasons, and "felt a sense of danger" when the plan was eventually approved.
 However, once Shimizu started debugging the game he realised that the experience felt "totally fresh" and thought that he was "playing a game like nothing that's come before it".
 Futoshi Shirai, the game's level designer, stated that unlike Hayashida and Shimizu, he had a positive impression of the new gameplay elements.
 Shirai liked the idea of being able to run on different types of planetoids, and came up with designs such as planets in the shape of ice cream and apples.
-Because the game was in outer space, the team could devise ideas that would have otherwise been hard to implement in other Super Mario games.
+Because the game was set in outer space, the team could devise ideas that would have otherwise been hard to implement in other Super Mario games.
 Shirai said that the benefit of working with a spherical-shaped world was that they could design and discover new things, with Kenta Motokura, the game's artist, similarly stating that the player would be continuously enjoying their adventure by travelling to new planets.
 Koizumi appreciated the "free and open" feel of developing the game, saying that it enabled the team to make the game more fun for the player.